czottmann/obsidian-actions-uri/docs/routes/monthly-note.md

 &nbsp;

-## `/daily-note/append`
+## `/monthly-note/append`
-Appends text to today's daily note, either to the very end of the note (default) or to the section below a particular headline.
+Appends text to today's monthly note, either to the very end of the note (default) or to the section below a particular headline.

 When you append text to a section below a heading, the headline must be entered *exactly* as it appears in the note: headline levels, capitalization, punctuation etc. For example, "## My Headline", "### My Headline", and "## my headline" are not identical.